 - Some municipalities have roadways with designated bike lanes.
-Vehicles are not allowed to drive, park, idle, or drop off or pick up passengers in these bike lanes even if bicyclists are not present. - Bicyclists may need to ride outside a bike lane, and drivers should be prepared to safely move around them. - Bicyclists are prohibited on controlled-access highways, expressways and certain other marked roadways. - Bicyclists are required to travel in the same direction as vehicles. - Bicyclists should travel just to the right of faster moving traffic.
-However, certain hazards such as rough surfaces, debris, drainage grates or a narrow traffic lane may require bike riders to move toward the center of the lane. - Drivers must yield the right of way to a bicyclist just as they would to another vehicle. - When passing a bicyclist, motorists must do so slowly and leave at least 3 feet of passing space from the edge of the vehicle's side mirror.
+Vehicles are not allowed to drive, park, idle, or drop off or pick up passengers in these bike lanes even if bicvclists are not present. - Bicyclists may need to ride outside a bike lane, and drivers should be prepared to safely move around them. - Bicyclists are prohibited on controlled-access highways, expressways, and other

+- marked roadways. - Bicyclists are required to travel in the same direction as vehicles. - Bicyclists should travel just to the right of faster-moving traffic.
+However, hazards, such as rough surfaces, debris, drainage grates, or a narrow traffic lane, may require bike riders to move toward the center of the lane. - Bicyclists may ride side by side on the roadway as long as the normal and reasonable movement of traffic is not impeded.
+Riding more than two abreast is prohibited except on paths or parts of roadways set aside for the exclusive use of bicycles. - Drivers must yield the right of way to a bicyclist just as they would to another vehicle. - When passing a bicyclist, motorists must do so slowly and leave at least 3 feet of passing space from the edge of the vehicle's side mirror.
 If there is not 3 feet of passing space, drivers must wait to pass until they can do so safely.
-If a driver passes too close to a bicyclist and it results in a crash, the driver may face criminal charges. - Crowding or threatening a bicyclist is prohibited. - When following bicyclists, a driver should give them plenty of room and be prepared to stop guickly.
-Extra caution should be used during bad weather. - High beam lights should not be used at night when approaching an oncoming bicyclist. - When a motorist is turning left and there is a bicyclist entering the intersection from the opposite direction, the driver should wait for the bicyclist to pass before making the turn.
-If a motorist is sharing the left-turn lane with a bicyclist, the motorist should stay behind the bicyclist until the bicyclist has safely completed the turn. - If motorists are turning right and a bicyclist is approaching on the right, they should let the bicyclist go through the intersection first before making a right turn.
+If a driver passes too close to a bicyclist and it results in a crash, the driver may face criminal charges. - Crowding or threatening a bicyclist is prohibited. - When following bicyclists, a driver should give them plenty of room and be prepared to stop quickly.
+Extra caution should be used during bad weather. - High beam lights should not be used at night when approaching an oncoming bicyclist. - When a motorist is turning left and a bicyclist enters the intersection from the opposite direction, the driver should wait for the bicyclist to pass before making the turn.
+If a motorist is sharing the left-turn lane with a bicyclist, the motorist should stay behind until the bicyclist has safely completed the turn. - If motorists are turning right and a bicyclist is approaching on the right, they should let the bicyclist go through the intersection first before making a right turn.
 A driver should remember to signal when turning. - Low-speed electric or gas bicycles must have a motor of less than 1 horsepower and must be operated by a person who is at least age 16. - Low-speed electric and gas bicycles may only be driven on streets and may not exceed 20 mph.
 They may not be driven on sidewalks. - Low-speed and electric bicycles must follow all laws applicable to bicyclists. - After parking and before opening vehicle doors, a motorist should first check for bicyclists.
 Drivers should consider reaching with their right hand to open the vehicle door as this gives them a better opportunity to check their surroundings for oncoming vehicles and bicyclists.